HatAndBread/Dommie/README.md

 app(hello, "#app");
 ```

-When loops refer to state, you MUST give the looped element a unique ID.
-This is because Dommie uses the id to keep track of the elements in the loop and update them efficiently.
+When using loops with dynamic state, don’t forget to assign unique IDs for efficient updates.

 ```typescript
 import app from "dommie";